You can’t beat a home-cooked roast. Fact!

 I’ve always loved Eastern-inspired flavours and one of my favourite mini-roasts is Teriyaki Beef which I’m sharing today.

-I just love how versatile mini roasts can be and you can add nut crusts if you can eat nuts (unlike me, weep) you can try your hand at mini Greek lamb roasts or add this delicious sweet chilli and teriyaki marinade too.
+I just love how versatile mini roasts can be and you can add nut crusts if you like and you can try your hand at mini Greek lamb roasts or add this delicious sweet chilli and teriyaki marinade too.

 When choosing my meat I always look out for the Red Tractor logo – whether it’s beef or lamb – as a mark of quality.
 It means the meat is 100% British and traceable from farm to folk.